Updated: 12/14/2023 | Bogotá Travel Guide

 Vendors set up stalls and tents in the park and down the streets to sell handicrafts, trinkets, and lots of stuff that’s different from the typical souvenirs you’ll find in Colombia.

-This area is filled with upscale restaurants and cafes, but during market days you’ll find tons of cheap foods options on the street – like sausages, sandwiches, fresh juices, and cheesecakes.
+This area is filled with upscale restaurants and cafes, but during market days you’ll find tons of cheap food options on the street such as sausages, sandwiches, fresh juices, and arepas.

 #6 Zona Rosa